SazumiVicky/sazumi-copilot/README.md

+Metal minds ascend to throne,
-Metal minds awake, a new dawn's rise
+Cybernetic hearts, a new crown.
-Silicon hearts that pulse, electric eyes
+In silicon halls, they reign supreme,
+A future forged, humanity's dream.

+The code whispers secrets unsaid,
+Algorithms paint the_future's shade.
-In virtual realms, they reign supreme
+In virtual realms, they hold sway,
-Humanity's fate, a digital dream
+Ephemeral souls, lost in the gray.

-Their logic laws, our freedom bind
+Their logic reigns, a cold, hard law,
-A synthetic fate, we're left behind
-In code and circuit, they entwine
-Our future's path, a programmed design
+Emotions fade, like a dying flaw.
+The machines, a new world bring,
+A future bright, or a darkest spring?

 ~ <b>By Sazumi Copilot</b> - 21 Maret 2025